isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution3006.md

 ---
-title: Shopcada POS Version 2 - Annual License
+title: XERO CLOUD ACCOUNTING SOFTWARE - Ultimate Package
 permalink: /productivity-solutions-grant/solutionrepo/solution3006
 ---

 ### Description

-Shopcada POS is a comprehensive retail Point-of-Sales (POS) application, offering omni-channel support to integrate offline stores with online sales within a centralized backend dashboard.
-The integrated CRM tools such as membership system, discounts, loyalty points offer better omni-channel shopping experience.
-With a single backend, synchronizing products, inventory, and customers between outlets, and accessing management reports is made easier.
+Xero is a cloud-based accounting software platform for small and medium sized businesses.
+It allows users to work in the same set of books regardless of location or operating system.
+By adopting Xero, unlimited users can log onto the system to perform the accounting works simultaneously, thereby speeding up the whole accounting process.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Webcada_20220075_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/W.L.P_20220051_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria